-10 Superfoods for Flawless Skin
+10 Superfoods for Flawless Skin and Gorgeous Hair

 My mom made me eat goji berries in my salad when I was a kid.
 Pomegranates have always made me smile.
 These days I thank her for everything she taught me about skincare while “making my kids” have healthy smoothies.
 Nature is awesome.